IkaOverride/BetterEmployees/README.md

 - Open each .zip and extract all files/folders to your game directory ([how to find the game directory](https://www.youtube.com/watch?v=jL8eB21q01s))

 ## Planned features:
-- Config to enable/disable every feature
-- Storage employees will check which boxes other employees are already going to pick up and not pick them up
+- Storage employees will check what other employees are doing to not do the same task
-- By cleaning a shelf with a broom, the employee will forget that products were once placed in empty slots
+- Item scanner will also work for storage shelves
-- In between game restarts, employees remember the storage order
+- In between game restarts, employees will remember the storage order
-- Speed perk also increase customers putting items, cashiers scanning items, and restockers putting item on shelves
+- Speed perk will also increase customers putting items, cashiers scanning items, and restockers putting item on shelves